Admission Criteria

 Families wishing to appeal an admission decision should send a letter of appeal to the President.
 The letter should contain additional information to be considered beyond that reviewed in the original admissions process.
 The President’s decision on the appeal is final.

-A student wishing to transfer from another high school will be considered for admission on the following bases:
+A student wishing to transfer from another high school will be considered for admission pending the following:

-2. If the student’s transcript reveals coursework done that is comparable to that at SFHS.
+3. Completion of coursework that is comparable to that at SFHS.

 Transfers into the senior class are reviewed on an individual basis, but are strictly governed by the applicants ability to graduate from St. Francis HS and be eligible for college admissions.
 Individual cases will be evaluated by the Admissions Committee.